The Best Yiddish Words - ModernTribe

 • Klutz: A clumsy person.

-• Mazel Tov: Literally means “good luck” but it is an expression used to express “congratulations”.
+• Mazel Tov: Literally means “good luck” but it's an expression for “congratulations”.

 • Meshugina: Craziness.